Spanish Parts of Speech (Part 2)

 la sal (salt)

-Months, days of the week, compound names, numbers, oceans, seas, rivers, and mountains are masculine
+Months, days of the week, compound words, numbers, oceans, seas, rivers, and mountains are usually masculine

 Gender Benders